Take a San Francisco Music Tour with Magic Bus, a trip through the musical past to Haight-Ashbury, the City Lights Bookstore and the Summer of Love.

-After glimpsing the Golden Gate Bridge we stop for a break in Golden Gate Park, outside the Conservatory of Flowers (right) – and we’re given some flowers to wear in our hair as we stretch our legs.
+After glimpsing the Golden Gate Bridge we stop for a break in Golden Gate Park, outside the Conservatory of Flowers (above) – and we’re given some flowers to wear in our hair as we stretch our legs.
 ‘Magic daisies,’ says Sarah, when asked what they are.

 Back on the bus we’re taken to Xanadu, to Penny Lane and Strawberry Fields, to The Age of Aquarius – and it’s clear that some of us want to stay there.
 But life moves on, the bus moves on, and the Summer of Love moved on to encounter the Vietnam War.
 And as we’re moving on we jump back in time to remind us what happened to inspirational figures like JFK, Martin Luther King Jnr, and John Lennon.

 Then we’re back in Union Square, sobered but uplifted by what might have been, what some people dreamed of and worked for.
-‘Try to love one another right now,’ The Youngbloods sing as we pull up back at the stop, and the bubbles are still spiralling into the air with their glistening rainbows of colour.
+‘Try to love one another right now,’ The Youngbloods sing as we pull up back at the stop, and the bubbles are still spiralling into the air with their glistening rainbows of color.

 As we leave the bus an old lady comes up and asks Sarah, ‘What’s this all about then?’
 Sarah tells her, it’s a Magic Bus.
 The woman says she supposes it costs money.
 Sarah says that it does.
 The lady explains that she’s homeless, but she loves what they’re doing, the bubbles and everything.
 She thinks it’s wonderful.
 Sarah starts to tell her to call at their office and they’ll try to do something to let her enjoy the tour, but the old lady wanders off along the street, smiling at the bubbles.
 And so do we.